amendlik/salt-gen-resource/README.md

                         Default: '/etc/salt'.
   -m MINE_FUNCTION, --mine-function=MINE_FUNCTION
-                        Set the function name for Salt Mine to execute to retrive grains.
+                        Set the function name for Salt Mine to execute to retrieve grains.
 Default value is grains.items but this could be different if mine function aliases are used.
   -s, --include-server-node
                         Include the Rundeck server node in the output.
 The